 Itinerary: Between Earth and Sky (3h, see map)

-With the theme trail Tra Cielo e Terra (Between Earth and Sky) the Malcantone Region rediscovers the slopes of Monte Lema.
-We're in a confined territory extending from the communes of Miglieglia and Novaggio to the summit.
+With the theme trail Tra Cielo e Terra (Between Earth and Sky) you can discover the slopes of Monte Lema; a confined territory of Malcantone, extending from the communes of Miglieglia and Novaggio to the summit.
 There was a time when the residents of this district could let their livestock graze, gather chestnuts and firewood according to set times and precise rules.
 Today it's an interesting place from an environmental perspective, distinguished by woods of chestnut, beech, oak and holly trees.

 The walk lasts about 3 hours.
 From Miglieglia you reach Monte Lema by cable car.
 The foot trail descends from the summit to the pasture of Piano Pulpito, continues to Forcola and then goes to Cima Pianca.